grannycart/by-sound-alone_source/beta-manuscript/7_Chapter.md

 "Seriously.
 In a way at least.
 They are both mechanical devices that operate within certain constraining physical parameters."

-"You could say that about any fucking machine."
-Bastian pointed out.
+"You could say that about any fucking machine," Bastian pointed out.

-"Bear the fuck with me! ...Both submarines and bicycles have to move through three dimensional mediums: up, down, left, right, pitch, roll, yaw..."
+"Bear the fuck with me! ...Both submarines and bicycles have to move through three-dimensional mediums: with up, down, left, right, pitch, roll, yaw..."

 "Bicycles pitch?"
 Bastian asked.